An open letter to the keeper(s) of the English language:

 And why don’t we look at some of the current pronunciations?
 When did you agree that the emphasis should be on the second syllable in the word student so that it tends to pronounced stu-DANT today?

 Contractions such as didn’t are supposed to be used to ease the flow of the language from two beats – did not – to one, didn’t.
-However I hear many folks saying didn’t with two beats – DIDINT.
-Completely missing the point of the contraction.
 This holds true for shouldn’t, couldn’t, wouldn’t, well I could go on, but I will not – or won’t.

 I know you are probably very busy with all the political campaign gibberish currently, but maybe in late November you’ll have a chance to consider my requests, and by then I suspect I’ll have more for you.